tom-lord/regexp-examples/README.md

 ## Bugs and Not-Yet-Supported syntax

-* There are some (rare) edge cases where backreferences do not work properly, e.g. `/(a*)a* \1/.examples` - which includes "aaaa aa".
+* There are some (rare) edge cases where backreferences do not work properly, e.g. `/(a\*)a\* \1/.examples` - which includes "aaaa aa".
 This is because each repeater is not context-aware, so the "greediness" logic is flawed.
-(E.g. in this case, the second `a*` should always evaluate to an empty string, because the previous `a*` was greedy!)
+(E.g. in this case, the second `a\*` should always evaluate to an empty string, because the previous `a\*` was greedy!)
 However, patterns like this are highly unusual...

 Since the Regexp language is so vast, it's quite likely I've missed something (please raise an issue if you find something)!
 The only missing feature that I'm currently aware of is:
 * Conditional capture groups, e.g. `/(group1)? (?(1)yes|no)/.examples` (which *should* return: `["group1 yes", " no"]`)

-Some of the most obscure regexp features are not even mentioned in the ruby docs!
+Some of the most obscure regexp features are not even mentioned in the ruby docs.
 However, full documentation on all the intricate obscurities in the ruby (version 2.x) regexp parser can be found [here](https://raw.githubusercontent.com/k-takata/Onigmo/master/doc/RE).

 ## Impossible features ("illegal syntax")